How to Extend the C: Drive When a Recovery Partition Blocks the Newly Added Space

 Overview

-In some Softdrive Windows virtual machines (oVirt), administrators may expand disk storage at the hypervisor level but then find that the C: drive cannot be extended in Windows.
-This happens when a Windows Recovery partition is located between the C: partition and the newly added Unallocated space, which prevents Windows Disk Management from extending the volume.
+In some Softdrive Windows virtual machines (oVirt), administrators may expand disk storage at the hypervisor level but then discover that the C: drive cannot be extended inside Windows.

 Symptoms

-• The disk expansion was completed successfully, and the added space appears as Unallocated.
+• The additional disk space appears as Unallocated

-• A small Healthy (Recovery Partition) sits between C: and the unallocated space.
+• A Recovery Partition appears between C: and the unallocated space

-• Recommended: Take a VM snapshot before making partition changes.
+• Recommended: Create a VM snapshot before modifying partitions

-• If BitLocker is enabled on C:, suspend protection first:
+• If BitLocker is enabled, suspend protection first:

 manage-bde -protectors -disable C: